dcavar/nlp-lab.github.io/ellipsis/README.md

 - to develop a data set that provides enough corpus material to sufficiently document and represent the various manifestations of [ellipsis], and to provide enough data for the engineering of [NLP] solutions
 - to engineer [NLP] components (parsers and language models) that can reconstruct the omitted words and that can provide theoretically adequate and computationally useful [syntactic] parse tree ([Phrase Structure Tree] and [Dependency Tree]) for constructions containing [ellipsis]
+- all this we want to cover for English, Ukranian, Russian, Chinese, Japanese, Korean, Spanish, German...

+And, no, [ChatGPT](https://openai.com/blog/chatgpt) is not the solution here...

 ## Online Resources